Quantile in Julia

 Calculate Quantile

-Now, we discuss how to get the Quantile
+Now, we discuss how to get the Quantile in Julia.

-It is so easy as you only need to call function quantile
+It is so easy as you only need to call function quantile to approach your goal.

 quantile(d::UnivariateDistribution, q::Real)

-Above, it is the basic grammar of the function quantile
+Above, it is the basic grammar of the function quantile.

 Maybe it seem abstract to you, so let see some simple example to help you understand it.